-Enter a short note on what the payment is for — maybe you’re paying someone back for movie tickets, for example — and tap “Pay” again to complete the transfer.
+Enter a short note on what the payment is for—maybe you’re paying someone back for movie tickets, for example—and tap “Pay” again to complete the transfer.

 Does Cash App take credit cards?

+Of course, you don’t have to have a credit card to earn rewards with Cash App.
 If you have the Cash Card, you can use Cash App’s Boost program to get instant discounts on purchases.
 That’s another great way to earn rewards with Cash App!